davidagross/mathgenes/README.md

      2 Advisors, 18 Students
 ```

 to automatically download his "gene".
-We can look at his students:
+We can look at a summary of his students:

 ```
 >> format long